bpk68/university-of-york.github.io/styles/css-styles.md

 Our style rules should be written across multiple lines, except in very specific circumstances.
 There are a number of benefits to this:

--A reduced chance of merge conflicts, because each piece of functionality exists on its own line.
+- A reduced chance of merge conflicts, because each piece of functionality exists on its own line.
--More ‘truthful’ and reliable diffs, because one line only ever carries one change.
+- More ‘truthful’ and reliable diffs, because one line only ever carries one change.

 Exceptions to this rule are in places where it improves readability, such as similar rulesets that only carry one declaration each, for example: